yogaaaaaaa/mika-nuxt/backend-v3/README.md

 This project adhere strictly to standard.js style.

-Please run `standard --fix` BEFORE committing any javascript source code.
+Please run `npm run standard` BEFORE committing any javascript source code.

 ## Migrations and Seeder
 Use sequelize cli to migrate database schema, all database configuration is stored in `configs/dbConfig.json` file.